Costs of setting up a loan in Spain may differ from other countries.

 When buying in Spain and taking a loan you will have at completion, two deeds.
 One deed will be the purchase deed and one will be the mortgage deed.
 Each deed will attract costs for both the signing at Notary on day of completion, and the Land registry costs for registering them formally.
 A Notary must be used for any legal transaction in Spain, and land registry must register them so these costs are not avoidable and are not specifically Bank related.

-In December the Spanish Banks lost a class action where they were being challenged about passing the registration costs onto the client.
-The court has ruled this should be a Bank cost.
-The next few months will see what view the Banks legal departments make of this ruling and what impact this has on the market.
+In December 2018 the Spanish Banks lost a class action where they were being challenged about passing the registration costs for the mortgage deed onto the client.
+The court ruled this should be a Bank cost.
+The new legislation passed in June 2019 ensures that this will remain the case going forward.

 Who manages the registration process